Westbury Catastrophic Injury Lawyer

 Every state uses a different standard to determine whether a plaintiff may recover compensation if they contributed to their losses.
 Westbury courts use pure comparative fault to assign fault for an accident.
 For instance, an injured claimant who is found to be totally liable for their own losses would be barred from receiving any compensation.

 However, if a jury finds a plaintiff only partially responsible for their own injuries, they may still award monetary damages to them.
 The tribunal would reduce a claimant’s compensatory award in proportion to their assigned percentage of fault.
-A severe injury lawyer in Westbury could assess a plaintiff’s accident to determine their level of responsibility and how it may impact their case.
+A Westbury attorney could assess the cause of a plaintiff’s catastrophic injuries to determine if there is shared responsibility and how it may impact available compensation.

 Let a Westbury Catastrophic Injury Attorney Help Today

 After a devastating injury, you may be feeling overwhelmed and frustrated by the legal barriers you are be facing.
+You may have to make adjustments to your daily life while working to afford continuous medical treatments and assistive care.
 Fortunately, a compassionate Westbury catastrophic injury lawyer could review your case and handle litigation while you focus on recovery.
 To start exploring your legal options, schedule an initial case consultation today.